fadeinside/s3air-achievements-plus/README.md

 Any mod that provides Community achievements should be installed above.

 For other useful information, check out the <a href="https://github.com/fadeinside/s3air-achievements-plus/wiki">GitHub Wiki</a> page.
 If you have any questions, please contact the #modding discussion or a separate official thread #achievements-plus on the Discord Sonic 3 A.I.R.
 Community server.

+## Compatibility notes:

+This mod makes changes to some parts of the script of various objects and loading scenes, but always calls the base function.
+Therefore, in order to avoid compatibility issues, use this mod in priority to most mods.

+1. Accurate Sonic 2 HUD can be installed in any order.

+2. Any mod that provides Community achievements should be installed above this mod.

+3. <a href="https://gamebanana.com/mods/362325">Blue Sphere Time Attack</a>, <a href="https://gamebanana.com/mods/151029">Sonic 3: D.A.
+Garden Edition</a>, <a href="https://gamebanana.com/mods/366547">Save Zone Act</a>, or any script mod should be installed below this mod so as to avoid compatibility issues.

 ## FAQ: